adamsilver/mff/index.md

 ## It fucking works

 Look at this shit.
-You can read it ... that is, if you can read, motherfucker.
-It makes sense.
-It has motherfucking hierarchy.
-It's using HTML5 tags so you and your bitch-ass browser know what the fuck's in this fucking site.
-That's semantics, motherfucker.

-It has content on the fucking screen.
-Your site has three bylines and link to your dribbble account, but you spread it over 7 full screens and make me click some bobbing button to show me how cool the jQuery ScrollTo plugin is.
+You can enter information and submit the fucker, that is if you're able to type, motherfucker.

+It makes sense, you can understand what you need to type.

+It's using HTML5 inputs and placeholders as a bonus, so if you do actually use a modern browser it works a bit better, without destroying the experience for older browsers, you ignorant fuck.

+You didn't need to fix anything, it wasn't broken to start with.

 Cross-browser compatibility?
-Load this motherfucker in IE6.
+Load this motherfucker in IE6 or IE4.
 I fucking dare you.

-## This is a website.
+## This is a form.
 Look at it.
 You've never seen one before.

-Like the man who's never grown out his beard has no idea what his true natural state is, you have no fucking idea what a website is.
-All you have ever seen are shitty skeuomorphic bastardizations of what should be text communicating a fucking message.
-This is a real, naked website.
-Look at it.
-It's fucking beautiful.
+Like the man who's never grown out his beard has no idea what his true natural state is, you have no fucking idea what a form is.
+All you have ever seen are shitty forms built by idiot developers hamstrung by their fellow team mate web designers, all pretending to be professionals.

-### Yes, this is fucking satire, you fuck
+### Yes, this uses default styles, you fuck

-I'm not actually saying your shitty site should look like this.
-What I'm saying is that all the problems we have with websites are ones we create ourselves.
-Websites aren't broken by default, they are functional, high-performing, and accessible.
+I'm not actually saying your shitty form should look exactly like this.
+What I'm saying is that all the problems we have with forms are ones we create ourselves.
+Web forms aren't broken by default, they are functional, high-performing, and accessible.
 You break them.
 You son-of-a-bitch.

 "Good design is as little design as possible."
 - some German motherfucker